Salem (cigarette)

 Salem is an American brand of cigarettes, currently owned and manufactured by ITG Brands, a subsidiary of Imperial Tobacco, inside the U.S. and by Japan Tobacco outside the United States.

 History

 Salem was launched in 1956 by the R.J.
-Reynolds Tobacco Company as the first filter-tipped Menthol cigarette.
+Reynolds Tobacco Company as the first filter-tipped menthol cigarette.
 When the brand was introduced in 1956, Salem's slogan was "Take a puff, it's springtime" which was used for several years afterwards.

 Its name (along with that of the Winston brand) derives from Winston-Salem, North Carolina, the city where RJR was founded and headquartered.
-Salem cigarettes are unique in that they are blended with Asian menthol rather than the traditional mainstream menthol.

 In 2015, Salem was sold to Imperial Tobacco Group as a divestiture during Reynolds' acquisition of Lorillard Tobacco Company.